apitera/FeederVisitExercises/README.md

 -Each file name has “GPR0DATA”, followed by either “H” or “L” (indicates either high or low elevation sites), a digit (1,3, or 8) indicating the array number, a decimal followed by another digit (1-8) indicating the feeder number, and ends in “.TXT”.
 We will add some location information to our concatenated file, specifically the elevation combined with the array number and the feeder number so that each line in our out file will have a total of 5 elements ($lin[0-4]).

-Here is an example of what the first two lines should look like (here tab separated, “\t”):
+Here is an example of what the first two lines should look like (here tab separated, “\t”. *these look funky in the "README" file...sorry!):

 ID	Date	Time	Array	Feeder

 0700ED985B	11/30/17	08:32:41	H1	1

 Hint: It will be useful to make a hash of the identified individuals (“CaughtIndex.txt” file), the ‘exists’ function for hashes, and regular expressions/split function.